 - Properties that require major repairs will be charged at the full Council Tax level from the date they become vacant;

-- Properties which have been unoccupied and unfurnished in excess of 2 years will be subject to an additional premium charge of 50%.
+- Properties which have been unoccupied and unfurnished in excess of two years will be subject to an additional premium charge of 100%.
+Properties which have been unoccupied and unfurnished for more than five years will be subject to premium charge of 200%.
 You must notify us within 21 days if you believe that the premium charge does not apply.
 If you do not do this, you may be required to pay a penalty.

 Second Homes and Unoccupied Furnished Property

 If a property is not anyone’s main home, the owner will be charged the full Council Tax.
 This applies to unoccupied properties (which are substantially furnished) and second homes (furnished properties that are not used as main residences).
 Second homes could have their council tax reduced by 50%, in the following situations:

 - The council tax payer is required to live elsewhere in job-related accommodation because of the terms and conditions of their employment, for example, a caretaker, minister of religion or a member of the armed services (This does not apply to a second home that you are renting because living there is convenient for work);

 - The second home is a pitch occupied by a caravan or a mooring occupied by a boat;

 - A planning restriction on the second home prevents occupancy for a continuous period of at least 28 days in a year.